ericpalakovichcarr/django-facetools/docs/tutorial.rst

 =========================================================

 Now let's add a feature that actually leverages Facebook's Open Graph.
-We're going to welcome the user to the poll index page.
-To get access to the user's name, we'll need facebook users to install the app and grant permissions to us.
+We're going to add a welcome message to the poll index page.
+To get access to the user's name, we'll need Facebook users to install the app and grant permissions to us.

 To do this with Fandjango is easy.
-We need to add a decorator on each of our view functions, and then optionally add in our `settings.py` add an array of permissions we're requiring to use our Facebook app.
+We need to add a decorator on each of our view functions.
+We can also add permissions our app requires in our `settings.py`.

 First, add this with the other Facebook settings in the `settings.py` file::